michael430/Unity-MeshToText/README.md

 ## Unity MeshToText Project

 ### Features
-This unity will write a static or procedural generated mesh with unity standard variables format into a text or C# file.
+This unity will write any static or procedural generated mesh with unity standard variables format into a text or C# file.
 Variables array:
 * Vector3[] vertices = { new Vector3(.... };
 * Vector3[] normals = { new Vector3(.... };